hamxahbhatti/Software_Construction_Lab/README.md

 # Software_Construction_Lab
-This Repository is only for Software Construction Lab and all for  its Tasks.
+This Repository is only for Software Construction Lab and for all its Tasks and Assignment.